mohandeep2002/mohandeep2002/README.md

 # About
 👋🏻 Hello folks!, I'm Mohandeep from K L University.

-✨ Interested in BackEnd Development.
+✨ Interested in BackEnd Development(Django).

 🧑🏻‍💻 Working as a BackEnd Intern at **_Zupay-Tech_**